Vladislav26Laptev/Smoke_detection/README.md

 ## Dataset
 To train the model, video recordings were collected and marked, on which there is a fire.
 You can access the entries and their annotations [at this link](http://yadi.sk/d/DACCsm_-FbeYmQ?w=1).
-The Dataset repository contains scripts
+The Dataset repository contains script:
  ````
  create_dataset_od.py
  ````